d1372462/JAXScraper/README.md

 		.setDontRepeat(false) // set dontRepeat to true or false here .run("http://vg.no");
 ```
 In the above example, dontRepeat is set to false, and pages may be visited more than once if loops exist in the link-graph.
-If set to true, pages are only visited once.
+If set to true, pages are only visited once.  (dontRepeat is true by default to prevent infinite loops)